edgexfoundry/git-semver/README.md

 ## Execution
 The primary way that `git-semver` is consumed within a Jenkins Pipeline is via the [edgex-global-pipelines](https://github.com/edgexfoundry/edgex-global-pipelines) `edgeXSemver` function.
 The steps to execute locally are described here for testing purposes only.

-Build the local `pygsver` Docker image:
+Build the local `py-git-semver` Docker image:
 ```
 docker image build \
   --build-arg http_proxy \
   --build-arg https_proxy \
   -t \
-  pygsver:latest .
+  py-git-semver:latest .
 ```

 Clone the repository you wish to version into your current working directory and cd into it; in the example below it is bind mounted to `repo` in the container.

-Run container from `pygsver` image - requires host to have a valid github ssh key - if behind proxy ensure the specified proxies are provided, the proxies can be discarded if not running behind a proxy:
+Run container from `py-git-semver` image - requires host to have a valid github ssh key - if behind a proxy, ensure the specified proxies are provided:
 ```
 docker container run \
   --rm \